 Montana also has no inheritance tax.
 Be careful, though: You may owe inheritance taxes in another state if someone living in a state with an inheritance tax leaves you property or assets.
 In Kentucky, for instance, there is an inheritance tax law that applies to all property located in the state, even if the beneficiary lives in another state.
 Make sure to check local laws whenever you receive an inheritance from someone who lives in different state to avoid accidentally missing a tax bill.

 Montana does not have a gift tax either.
-There is a $15,000 exemption per recipient each year for the federal gift tax.
-If you give more than $15,000 to a single person in a year, though, you must report the gift to the IRS.
-The amount over the exemption counts towards your $11.18 million lifetime gift tax exemption and lowers your federal estate tax exemption.
+There is a $15,000 exemption per recipient each year for the federal gift tax in 2021, going up to $16,000 in 2022.
+If you give more than $16,000 to a single person in a year, though, you must report the gift to the IRS.
+The amount over the exemption counts towards your $12.06 million lifetime gift tax exemption and lowers your federal estate tax exemption.

 Federal Estate Tax

 Though Montana won’t tax your estate, the federal government may if it is worth enough.
-The exemption for the federal estate tax is $11.18 million for 2018.
-That number includes a big increase from the 2017 tax bill.
-The exemption for 2019 will rise to $11.40 million.
-The federal exemption is portable, so a married couple who takes the right legal steps can protect up to $22.36 million of their estate when they both die.
+The exemption for the federal estate tax is $11.70 million in 2021 and $12.06 million in 2022.
+The federal exemption is portable, so a married couple who takes the right legal steps can protect up to $24.12 million of their estate when they both die.

 Estates exceeding the exemption are taxed according to an ascending series of rates, which top out at 40%.